datacite/tasks/product_specifications/12_xfomv_e/readme.md

 ## IMPORTANT

-- [ ] As a Datacite staff, I would like to see resolution statistics graphically for an inactive repository.
+- [ ] As a Datacite staff, I would like to see link check statistics graphically for an inactive repository.
 - [ ] As a Datacite staff, I would like to select all broken DOIs for an inactive repository and set to a tombstone page.
 - [ ] As a Datacite staff, I would like that DOIs from a inactive repository to be set to a tombstone, so that we can keep the quality of the DOIs.
-- [ ] As a Datacite staff, I would like to recieve summary email to support, listing the resolution statistics for inactive repositories.
+- [ ] As a Datacite staff, I would like to recieve summary email to support, listing the link check statistics for inactive repositories.

 ### Detailed User Stories